ceph/ceph/doc/dev/osd_internals/log_based_pg.rst

 PGBackend and PGTransaction enable abstraction of differences 1, 2, and the addition of 4 as needed to the log entries.

-The replicated implementation is in ReplicatedBackend.h/cc and doesn't require much explanation, I think.
+The replicated implementation is in ReplicatedBackend.h/cc and does not require much explanation, I think.
 More detail on the ECBackend can be found in doc/dev/osd_internals/erasure_coding/ecbackend.rst.